CONNECTing Eternal systems

 Complex pervasive systems are characterised by two important properties:

-• Spontaneous communication, where systems and services only become aware of each other at runtime, and must connect and communicate dynamically.
+2. spontaneous communication, where systems and services only become aware of each other at runtime, and must connect and communicate dynamically.

-A fundamental requirement is therefore that these technology dependent islands must be able to interoperate with one another at runtime, i.e., they are able to: connect, understand and exchange data.
 Middleware has generally been used as the enabling technology in terms of achieving interoperability.
-However, today’s middleware technologies are demonstrably unsuited to this task; in practice they add to the heterogeneity problem, e.g., CORBA middleware does not interoperate with Web Services middleware.
+However, today’s middleware technologies are demonstrably unsuited to this task; in practice they add to the heterogeneity problem e.g. CORBA middleware does not interoperate with Web Services middleware.

-The CONNECT project aims to resolve the heterogeneity barrier and enables the continuous composition of networked systems independently of the deployment and implementation technologies.
-Rather than create a middleware solution destined to be yet another legacy platform, CONNECT proposes emergent middleware, i.e., where such middleware provides runtime interoperability between two systems that spontaneously interact on the fly.
+The CONNECT project aims to resolve the heterogeneity barrier and enable the continuous composition of networked systems independently of the deployment and implementation technologies.
+Rather than create a middleware solution destined to be yet another legacy platform, CONNECT proposes emergent middleware, i.e.,where such middleware provides runtime interoperability between two systems that spontaneously interact on the fly.
+CONNECT synthesizes CONNECTors that resolve interoperability at the data (e.g., heterogeneous data formats), application protocol (for example, different instant messaging or printing protocols) and middleware protocol (e.g., different service discovery or RPC protocols) layers.

 Connecting eternal systems